frank-Mwangi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Printing the last 10 lines
+Printing the first 10 lines